Aliases for PLEKHA1 Gene

 GeneCards Summary for PLEKHA1 Gene

-PLEKHA1 (Pleckstrin Homology Domain Containing, Family A (Phosphoinositide Binding Specific) Member 1) is a Protein Coding gene.
-Diseases associated with PLEKHA1 include macular degeneration, age-related, 1.
-Among its related pathways are Class I PI3K signaling events and B Cell Receptor Signaling Pathway (WikiPathways).
-GO annotations related to this gene include PDZ domain binding and phosphatidylinositol-3,4-bisphosphate binding.
+PLEKHA1 (Pleckstrin Homology Domain Containing A1) is a Protein Coding gene.
+Diseases associated with PLEKHA1 include Macular Degeneration, Age-Related, 1 and Degeneration Of Macula And Posterior Pole.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and IL-2 Pathway.
+Gene Ontology (GO) annotations related to this gene include PDZ domain binding and phosphatidylinositol-3,4-bisphosphate binding.
+An important paralog of this gene is PLEKHA2.

 Binds specifically to phosphatidylinositol 3,4-diphosphate (PtdIns3,4P2), but not to other phosphoinositides.
 May recruit other proteins to the plasma membrane.